 These are tender plants – their minimum night-time temperature is around 10C (50F).
 Epiphyllum anguliger grow very well as houseplants, they thrive in a humid environment, so these plants do well when they’re grouped with other plants.
 They also enjoy being misted or grown on a tray of pebbles, that’s topped up with water to raise humidity levels.
 Avoid growing Epiphyllum anguliger above a radiator or near an open fire, stove, oven, or heater, as these products dry the air.
 Epiphyllum anguliger flourish in a warm humid environment, in a location that enjoys bright, indirect light.

 I’m afraid that this is another plant that flourishes in the illusive conditions of bright but indirect light.
 What does that mean?
 You’re looking for a location that’s neither too bright nor too dark.
-If your home is very light and bright, Epiphyllum anguliger plants will flourish in an area away from any harsh or direct light; so you’re looking for an area that offers some shade.
-Whereas if your home is very dark and shaded, your Epiphyllum anguliger plant will be happy on an East facing windowsill or on a partly shaded windowsill.
-Brighter light helps to encourage the plants to flower, but too intense a light will scorch this plant’s leaves.
+If your home is very light and bright, Epiphyllum anguliger plants will flourish in an area away from harsh or direct light; so you’re looking for an area that offers light and bright conditions with soft lighting.
+Avoid a location that’s lit up by afternoon sunshine, as the sun is more intense in the afternoon.
+Whereas if your home is very dark and shaded, your Epiphyllum anguliger plant will be happy near an East facing windowsill or on a partly shaded windowsill.
+Brighter light helps to encourage the plants to flower, but too intense a light will scorch this plant’s beautiful leaves.